nightfly19/docker-deluge/README.markdown

 The default password of deluge is not really secure.
-The intended usage is to only expose the web port to localhost, so that only people who have shell access to the host machine can SSH forward the relevent port to their local machine
+The intended usage is to only expose the web port to localhost, so that only people who have shell access to the host machine can SSH forward the relevant port to their local machine

 ```sh
 $ docker run -d --name deluge -v /torrents:/torrents -u 1000 -p 127.0.0.1:8112:8112 nightfly/deluge